 Palm Springs, CA: Art Smith Trail and PS Art Museum

-There is no place like the desert for a peaceful serene enjoyable hike in the hills and mountains of Palm Springs.
-It was a beautiful sunny Sunday in February, with 80 degrees of perfect weather, as we made out way to the Art Smith Trail for a morning hike.
+There is no place like the desert for a peaceful serene enjoyable hike.
+It was a beautiful sunny Sunday in February.
+Perfect weather and 80 degrees so we made our way to the Art Smith Trail for a morning hike.

-As much as I enjoyed the spectacular high views looking down onto Palm Springs, I was able to take in a little art and sculptures at an outdoor museum trail.
+In addition to enjoying views looking down on Palm Springs, I also took in some art.
 I came upon the Fay Sarkowsky Sculpture Garden at the Palm Spring Art Museum.
 The tranquil sounds of the rock waterfall, and approximately 10 significant sculpture works positioned throughout these beautiful gardens.
-It does not take long to view and browse through the gardens, but it is a nice way to spend an hour or two enjoying the quiet and peaceful waterfalls and birds.
+It does not take long to view and browse through the gardens.
+This is a nice way to spend an hour or two enjoying the quiet and peaceful waterfalls and birds.

 Beautiful art and creations throughout the Palm Springs area.
 Below, this is near the Shadow Ridge Golf Club in Palm Desert.

 The 700 acre oak-lined canyon is full of natural beauty, and coastal sage shrubs that line this beautiful hiking trail.
 There are four habitats of the Blue Sky Ecological Reserve; The Chaparral Coastal or Inland, Sage Shrub, Oak Woodland, Riparian.